What are clear braces? How do they differ from regular braces? And what about Invisalign? You've got questions, and we've got answers!

 The table below summarizes the information given in this article so you can more easily decide between clear and invisible braces.

-On balance, adults and teens looking for a way to straighten their teeth without it being noticeable will probably find Invisalign the most suitable, efficient, and convenient option.
-Not only are the clear aligners very hard to spot, they are also removable and usually cost less or the same as fixed ceramic braces.
+In general, adults and teens looking for a way to straighten their teeth without it being noticeable will probably find clear aligners like Candid to be the most efficient, and convenient option.
+Not only are the clear aligners very hard to spot, but they are also removable and at-home versions cost way less than fixed ceramic braces.

-If you’re still unsure which type of brace is right for you, take a look at our full article on orthodontics for adults and teens.
-Here you’ll be able to find out more about:
+If you're still unsure which type of brace is right for you, take a look at our full article on orthodontics and teen and adult braces.
+Here you'll be able to find out more about:

 - Alternative styles of brace including “hidden” lingual braces